mqamar1/Purple_DC/README.md

 **Prerequisites:**

-- --Fork and/or clone repository to your local environment.
+- Fork and/or clone repository to your local environment.

 **Requirements:**

-- --Web Browser
+- Web Browser
-- --Web Developer Tools
+- Web Developer Tools
-- --Text Editor
+- Text Editor

 ## **API Reference**